Header Header Links

 Microbiology and Immunology

 An MD/PhD student may pursue a PhD in Microbiology and Immunology.
-A total of 90 hours (30 class hours and 60 research hours) is required for the PhD in Microbiology and Immunology.
+A total of 90 hours is required for the PhD in Microbiology and Immunology.

-Up to 20 credit hours toward the PhD in Microbiology and Immunology may be applied from the first two years of medical school provided the MD/PhD student earned a B or better in the medical school classes.
+Up to 20 credit hours toward the PhD in Microbiology and Immunology may be applied from the first two years of medical school provided the MD/PhD student is in good academic standing and has passed USMLE Step 1.

 Following are the medical school classes that may apply toward the PhD in Microbiology and Immunology and the earned graduate hours available: